timewave-computer/neutron-cross-chain-vault-deployment/docs/strategist_getting_started.md

 While deposit, withdraw & settlement, and update phases are pretty self-explanatory, it is worth to briefly explain the purpose of the sentry phase.

 Sentry phase can be seen as a dynamic, condition-based waiting period that gates the strategist operational cycle.
-It is meant to handle a variety of triggers in order to make strategist more adaptive, state-aware, and opportunistic.
-Few possible examples may involve:
+It is meant to be capable of handling a variety of triggers in order to make strategist more adaptive, state-aware, and opportunistic.
+See the list below for some future implementation ideas (none of this is currently implemented):

 - Price/Oracle triggers: wait until the price of an underlying asset (e.g., BTC, USDC) crosses a specific threshold before executing the